uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Highlight the data in "Format_Name_Ranges" in the Ranges spreadsheet and insert a Clustered Column graph.
 2. Rename the title to "Number of Files per Standardized Format Name".
-3. Rename the x axis to "Number of Files".
+3. Rename the x-axis to "Number of Files".
-4. Label the y axis "Number of Formats".
+4. Label the y-axis "Number of Formats".
-5. Repeat steps 1-5 using "Format_Name_Sizes", with the title "Size per Standardized Format Name" and no label on the x axis.
+5. Repeat steps 1-5 using "Format_Name_Sizes", with the title "Size per Standardized Format Name" and no label on the x-axis.
 6. Reformat the graphs following the Formatting Guide (above).

 Also update the number and percentage of formats with less than 10 files or 10 GB,